stitchdata/docs/_saas-integrations/google-sheets/v2/google-sheets-v2.md

               1. Column headers with unique values in the first row.
 If there are duplicate column names, Stitch will skip the sheet and surface a [duplicate column name error]({{ link.troubleshooting.google-sheets-extraction-errors | prepend: site.baseurl }}#duplicate-column-names).

                  For example: Two columns in the header row can't be named `customer_id`.
 Uniqueness must not rely on case.
 While `customer_id` and `Customer_ID` may be unique due to case differences, this may still cause errors during extraction and loading.
 For this reason, column names must be completely unique.
               2. A full row of data in the second row.
-If any column in this row contains a `NULL` value, Stitch will skip the sheet and surface a [malformed sheet message during extraction]({{ link.troubleshooting.google-sheets-extraction-errors | prepend: site.baseurl }}#malformed-sheet).
+If any column in this row is empty but has a format (currency or datetime for example), the type will be determined using the format.
+If a cell is empty and has no format, the column type will be set to string by default.

               If the sheet doesn't contain a header row and a second row of data, Stitch will skip the sheet and surface an [empty sheet message during extraction]({{ link.troubleshooting.google-sheets-extraction-errors | prepend: site.baseurl }}#empty-sheet).